difference between lok sabha and rajya sabha

 • Disapproval: If either house disapproves, the proclamation stops working.

-In the difference between Lok Sabha and Rajya Sabha, these shared powers ensure that significant national decisions are made with the agreement of both houses, preventing unilateral actions and promoting balanced governance.
+The difference between Lok Sabha and Rajya Sabha is that these shared powers ensure that significant national decisions are made with the agreement of both houses, preventing unilateral actions and promoting balanced governance.
 Understanding the difference between Lok Sabha and Rajya Sabha is crucial for grasping how laws are passed and decisions are made in India’s democratic system.
-The difference between Lok Sabha and Rajya Sabha lies not only in their composition but also in their roles, with each house providing checks and balances on the legislative process.
+Lok Sabha and Rajya Sabha differ in their composition and roles, with each house providing checks and balances on the legislative process.

 Interactions and Joint Sessions